DiPPS: Differentially Private Propensity Scores for Bias Correction: Proposed Solution

-\xhdr{The exponential mechanism} The exponential mechanism \cite{mcsherry2007mechanism} used in step~\ref{enum:exponential} is an algorithm whose outputs fulfill (local) differential privacy (see the definition in the introduction).
+\xhdr{The exponential mechanism} The exponential mechanism \cite{mcsherry2007mechanism} used in Step~\ref{enum:exponential} is an algorithm whose outputs fulfill (local) differential privacy (see the definition in the introduction).
 It gets an input dataset \(x\) and is parametrized by a utility function \(u\) that describes the utility of each potential output given an input.
-It returns a single value \(r\) out of some range \(\mathcal{R}\) with probability proportional to \(\exp(\frac{\varepsilon u(x, r)}{2\Delta u})\), where \(\Delta u\) is the sensitivity of \(u\), that is, how much the value of \(u\) can change at most due to a change by a single record in the input database.
-In our setting, for a given point \(d\), \(x = \rho_d\) (the dataset consists only of a single record), and \(\mathcal{R} = {1,\dots,K}\), i.e., the different possible classes.
-The utility function is given by \(u(\rho_d, r) = \rho_{dr}\), meaning the utility of each class is the probability of \(d\) lying in it.
-Because \(\rho_d\) is a probability vector and thus \(0\leq u(\rho_d, r) \leq 1\) for any \(\rho_d\) and any \(r\), the sensitivity of \(u\) is 1.
+It returns a single value \(r\) out of some range \(\mathcal{R}\) with probability proportional to \(\exp(\frac{\varepsilon u(x, r)}{2\Delta u})\), where \(\Delta u\) is the sensitivity of \(u\), that is, how much the value of \(u\) can change at most due to a change in a single record in the input database.
+In our setting, for a given point \(d\), \(x = \rho^d\) (the dataset consists only of a single record), and \(\mathcal{R} = \{1,\dots,K\}\), i.e., the different possible classes.
+The utility function is given by \(u(\rho^d, r) = \rho^d_r\), meaning the utility of each class is the probability of \(d\) lying in it.
+Because \(\rho^d\) is a probability vector and thus \(0\leq u(\rho^d, r) \leq 1\) for any \(\rho^d\) and any \(r\), the sensitivity of \(u\) is 1.
 We hence sample proportional to \(\exp(\frac{\varepsilon u(x, r)}{2})\), which is a weighted softmax.
 From the resulting histogram we would like to estimate the distribution of \(C\mid Z=0\).

-\xhdr{Postprocessing of the class counts} If the classes sent by the users were directly sampled from \(\rho_d\), we could simply count how often each of the values \(1,\dots,K\) has been sent to get an estimate of \(C\mid Z=0\).
-However, since we do sampling via the exponential mechanism, we need to revert the distortion introduced by the weighted softmax function.
-Let \(p\) be the probability vector describing the probability distribution of \(C\mid Z=0\) and let \(n_0=|X^0|\).
-Via the exponential mechanism in step~\ref{enum:exponential} we get \(n_0\) samples \(A_1,\dots,A_{n_0}\) with values in \(1,\dots,K\).
-By randomly shuffling them we can ensure that they are i.i.d.\ with probabilities
+\xhdr{Postprocessing of the class counts} If the classes sent by the users were directly sampled from \(\rho^d\), we could simply count how often each of the values \(1,\dots,K\) has been sent to get the estimate of \(C\mid Z=0\) from \eqnref{eq:bayes_approx_expected_posterior}.
+However, since we perform sampling via the exponential mechanism, we need to revert the distortion introduced by the weighted softmax function.
+Let

+be the probability vector describing the approximate probability distribution of \(C\mid Z=0\) according to \eqnref{eq:bayes_approx_expected_posterior}.
+Via the exponential mechanism in Step~\ref{enum:exponential} we get \(|X^0|\) i.i.d.\ samples \(A_1,\dots,A_{|X^0|}\) with values in \(1,\dots,K\), and with distribution